[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 When their navy first expanded out from coast defense at TL4-5, American ships were named according to rules established by Navy Secretary Theodore Roosevelt:

 In addition, each ship type was distinguished by a type code of two to four letters; pennant numbers were always assigned consecutively within a ship type.
-American ship classes were always named after the "name ship" -- the first of the class counted by low pennant number.
-A shorthand form
+American ship classes were always named after the “name ship”—the first of the class counted by low pennant number.
+A shorthand form of class name was the pennant number of the name ship—”BB-61 class”, “DDG-51 class”, “SSN-21 class”.

-Some exceptions existed; one carrier was named "Shangri-La" after a fictional land, a cruiser was named "Canberra" after a foreign city.
+Some exceptions existed; one carrier was named Shangri-La after a fictional land, a cruiser was named Canberra after a foreign city.
 Originally armored (heavy) cruisers (CAs) were also named after States and Battlecruisers (CBs) after Battles and Famous Ships.
-(The first large American aircraft carriers -- Lexington and Saratoga -- were built on converted battlecruiser hulls, and later carriers followed this practice.)
+(The first large American aircraft carriers—Lexington and Saratoga—were built on converted battlecruiser hulls, and later carriers followed this practice.)

 Following the British tradition, once a ship had been formally named (at the launching of the hull), the name was normally not changed.
 Before this formal naming, names were often shuffled around during construction.